boazbk/tcs/lec_05_physical_implementation.md

 ## General Boolean circuits: a formal definition

-We now define the notion of  _general_ Boolean circuits  that can use any basis.
+We now define the notion of  _general_ Boolean circuits  that can use any set of gates and not just the NAND gate.

 > # {.definition title="Boolean circuits" #circuits-def}
 Let $k$ be some number and $B$ be a subset of the functions from $\{0,1\}^k \rightarrow \{0,1\}$.